This vegan news site just became a plant-based food company

 “The LiveKindly media part is about the activist voice and market development—the totality of creating awareness around plant-based and vegan living,” says Kees Kruythoff, a former Unilever executive who is now CEO of LiveKindly Co.
 “Now it’s not just creating the awareness, but also the element that creates the solution.”
 It’s a little like a vegan-focused version of Goop, he says, which also combines a media platform with product sales.

-The company now includes LikeMeat, a Germany-based company that sells products like bratwurst and pulled pork made from soy in Europe, the Fry Family Food Co., which sells plant-based meat in South Africa, Europe, the U.K., and Australia, and Daring Foods, a U.K. plant-based chicken startup that will soon launch its products in the U.S.
+The company now includes LikeMeat, a Germany-based company that sells products like bratwurst and pulled pork made from soy in Europe, the Fry Family Food Co., which sells plant-based meat in South Africa, Europe, the U.K., and Australia, and the company is also in talks with Daring Foods, a U.K. plant-based chicken startup that will soon launch its products in the U.S.

 LiveKindly is targeting plant-based chicken, where it says it sees a gap in the market.
 The products have “kitchen-recognizable” ingredients. “[The industry] needs to go from processed foods to clean label, natural ingredients,” Kruythoff says.
 It’s also partnering with poultry companies to help them transition to plant-based alternatives.
 “That comes from our theory of change, which tells us that you should help incumbents transform rather than be a niche disruptor,” he says.
 “When you really want to have big impact, you go to existing poultry businesses and you help redefine their business from poultry to protein . . . there’s the ability to us their total infrastructure and systems to be able to build a business at scale and execute at speed.
 Over time, these companies really look at themselves and say, we want to transform ourselves.”